 Where to get Accutane

 Accutane is available by prescription only.
-In order to get Accutane, the first step is having a consultation with a board-certified dermatologist, like Dr. Green.
-With Dr. Green, you will discuss your current skin condition and she will assess if Accutane is the best course of treatment for you.
+To get Accutane, the first step is having a consultation with a board-certified dermatologist like Dr. Green.
+With Dr. Green, you will discuss your current skin condition, and she will assess if Accutane is the best course of treatment for you.
 A thorough review of all past medical history is performed, including any hormonal changes, family history of acne, and your previous methods of acne treatment.
 A complete metabolic profile, among other blood tests, is then sent to the laboratory to ensure that there are no liver abnormalities, hormonal irregularities, or anemia.
 Women are required to have two negative pregnancy tests before they are allowed to begin treatment.
 In addition, women are asked to use birth control, or abstain from sex, during these five months.
 Since Accutane can cause permanent birth defects in a fetus of pregnant women, female patients are advised to use two different forms of birth control while taking Accutane.

-Participation in an online program called iPledge is required to receive an Accutane prescription.
+Participation in an online program called iPLEDGE is required to receive an Accutane prescription.
 All patients must be registered with iPLEDGE to get their prescriptions from the pharmacy.
-Dr. Green will provide you with an identification number that you will use to access the iPledge program and fill your prescription.
+Dr. Green will provide you with an identification number that you will use to access the iPLEDGE program and fill your prescription.
 Additionally, before you start taking the medication, you must sign an informed consent sheet acknowledging that you understand the risks associated with taking isotretinoin.

 A follow-up visit with Dr. Green is required once a month while you are taking Accutane so that your progress may be evaluated and your condition, including any side effects you may be experiencing, may be discussed.
 During each monthly visit, a set of blood tests are sent to the lab, including a pregnancy test if you are a woman who can become pregnant.